• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-The simplest of all berries to make jam with, Blueberry Jam is easy to make!
-With just a little pectin, and the proper equipment, canning this blueberry jam recipe means the freshness of summer can be had in the middle of winter! vegan + gluten free
+The simplest of all berries to make jam with, Blueberry Jam is sweet, juicy and utterly delicious!
+With just a little pre-packaged pectin, and the proper equipment, canning this blueberry jam recipe means the freshness of summer can be had in the middle of winter.
+This recipe is vegetarian and vegan.

 Blueberry jam in a small jar and some of the jam spread on a toasted bread.